Lightweight Camping Gear for Photographers

 Without this you’re not going far!
 Over the years I’ve owned, used and abused more than a few backpacks.
 I’ve never had anything like my current pack, an Osprey Packs Atmos AG 65.
 This pack has the most comfortable and adjustable suspension & strap system i’ve ever used!
 At 65L capacity I can easily pack for a week in the mountains while still having enough room for camera equipment and a luxury item or two.
 ProTip: get something colourful, it looks a lot better in photos than a black or grey bag~!

-If you’re looking for a little less backcountry you should consider a Rolling Backpack!
+If you’re looking for a little less backcountry you should consider a Rolling Backpack for travel!

 It keeps you dry.
 It keeps the bugs away.
 A quality tent is your home away from home and aside from your sleeping bag the most important purchase you’ll make.
 These days I’m opting for the fast and light approach and sacrificing some comfort in the process.
 I currently own a Big Agnes Copper Spur UL1 One man(or woman) tent.
 What I sacrifice in interior space and storage I gain in weight savings.
 At only 2LB’s ready to go this is one of the lightest freestanding tents money can buy while still being durable enough to stand up to the northwest.